"Beaufort County is exceptionally rich in tabby architecture" writes Colin Brooker, a recognized authority on this building construction material.

-Tabby is a concrete made from lime, sand and oyster shells.
+Tabby is a concrete made from lime, sand, water and oyster shells.
 Its origin is uncertain: although early documents record Indian burial vaults with walls made of oyster shells and lime, no such structures have survived.
 It is likely that Sixteenth-century Spanish explorers first brought tabby (which appears as "tabee", "tapis", "tappy" and "tapia" in early documents) to the coasts of what would become South Carolina and Georgia.
 Tapia is Spanish for "mud wall", and, in fact, the mortar used to caulk the earliest cabins in this area was a mixture of mud and Spanish Moss..
 There is evidence that North African Moors brought tabby to Spain when they invaded that kingdom: a form of tabby is used in Morocco today and some tabby structures survive in Spain, though in both instances it is granite, not oyster shells, that is used.

 According to Janet H. Gritzner, "the vast majority of tabby structures were located on the southern Atlantic coast.
 This distribution reflects diffusion from two primary centers or hearths: one at Saint Augustine, Florida, and the other at Beaufort, South Carolina.
 These centers represented the core areas for two separate traditions in tabby building. ...
 British-built tabby arising out of Beaufort, South Carolina, had a quite different history and distribution from that of Spanish origin."
 Although the British tradition began later (around 1700, upon introduction of the technques from Spanish Florida) than the Spanish (1580), it was less restricted.
 "Beaufort, South Carolina, was both the primary center for British tabby and the location of the earliest British tabby in the southeastern United States.
 It was here that the British tradition first developed, and from this hearth tabby eventually spread throughout the sea island district."